 Across the world, organizations and private initiatives are dependent on people who are willing to volunteer in their free time.
 In 1998, Henkel became one of the first companies in Germany to launch a program that supports employees in their voluntary work.
 "Make an impact on tomorrow", or "MIT" for short, encourages employees to take the initiative and supports social engagement.
-In this way, the family company has supported around 14,000 charitable projects in more than 100 countries so far – with material and financial donations but also with time in which employees have been granted paid leave to make a difference on-site.
+In this way, the family company has supported over 16,800 charitable projects in more than 100 countries so far – with material and financial donations but also with time in which employees have been granted paid leave to make a difference on-site.
 Active and former Henkel employees are giving a helping hand where help is needed and doing their part for a better world: They are building bridges in Vietnam, teaching children how to play football or working in a Ugandan orphanage.

 To create a special environment for elderly people, an idea originated to build a "Wellness Garden" in a nursing home in Turkey.
 The residents plant colorful flowers and relax in the process.
 No matter if your appearance ages, the right motivation keeps the heart young.

 1 caravan, 1.000 school supply kits and thousands of happy children in recluse regions of the Sahara Desert.
 Henkel Algeria supports the organization "Telilt Solidarity" to provide school materials as well as training sessions for children who do not have access to education.
 Volunteers were touring in a "knowledge caravan" through the Sahara to distribute school supplies, organize sports tournaments, and set up libraries.